U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 The U.S. would let a month or so pass before re-engaging the Germans with a new proposal that added to the deal Navalny's associates and other political prisoners held in Russia.

-In April, President Biden sent a letter to Scholz, detailing the plan.
+In April, Mr. Biden sent a letter to Scholz, detailing the plan.
 Scholz signed off weeks later.

 The deal that was formulated by the White House, blessed by the Germans and communicated via the CIA was now in Russian hands.